France halts Engie's U.S. LNG deal amid trade, environment disputes

 The company is grappling with concerns about the polluting effect of the natural gas provided to LNG processors by producers in Texas and elsewhere, and recently announced it had developed processes to reduce Rio Grande’s carbon dioxide equivalent emissions.

-NextDecade has put off its final investment decision (FID) on Rio Grande from this year to 2021, after government lockdowns to stop the spread of coronavirus cut global demand for gas.
+NextDecade has put off its final investment decision (FID) on Rio Grande from this year to 2021, after government lockdowns to stop the spread of COVID-19 cut global demand for gas.

 TRADE TUSSLES